Zorger27/CV-Vue/README.md

 ✨ Three.js + Orbit Controls — for interactive 3D graphics.<br>
 ✨ Axios — for API integration (OpenWeather Map, CoinGecko, NBU, etc.).<br>
 ✨ JavaScript and TypeScript — for reliability and interactivity.<br>
-✨ Google Analytics & Search Console — for performance optimization, SEO and analytics.<br>
+✨ Google Analytics & Search Console — for performance optimization and analytics.<br>
 ✨ Open Graph Protocol, Favicon, Sitemap, Robots.txt — for SEO optimization and social media integration.

 #### 🚀 *This site demonstrates my skills in developing modern, responsive and multi-functional web applications, emphasizing attention to detail and quality.
 It's the perfect combination of technology and user experience!* 🌟 ####